-We have conducted a non-interventional clinical trial in IPF patients to assess the expression of integrin $a_v g_0$ using a PET ligand.
-This trial confirmed that patients with IPF have high levels of integrin $a_v g_0$ expression, which tend to be co-localized with fibrotic regions of the lungs.
-This trial was published in Nature Communications in 2019.
+We have conducted a non-interventional clinical trial in IPF patients to assess the expression of integrin avß6 using a PET ligand.
+This trial confirmed that patients with IPF have high levels of integrin avß6 expression, which tend to be co-localized with fibrotic regions of the lungs.
 The specificity of this PET ligand can be seen in images from an IPF patient who received a unilateral lung transplant.
 The PET ligand is only taken up in the diseased lung but not in the transplanted healthy lung.